 - Large and small amounts behave the same

-They highlight the difference between cryptocurrencies and other payment systems and ultimately they’re what makes cryptocurrencies useful.
+They highlight the difference between cryptocurrencies and other payment systems and are ultimately what makes cryptocurrencies useful.

-Sending money to people via your bank is not peer-to-peer as you rely on your bank to send it for you.
-VISA, PayPal, Swish, Apple Pay and other digital payments have the same problem, all except cryptocurrencies.
+Sending money to people via your bank isn’t peer-to-peer as you rely on your bank to send it for you.
+VISA, PayPal, Swish, Apple Pay, and other digital payments have the same problem, all except cryptocurrencies.

 Problems with counterfeit coins and bills go far back.
 From biting coins to test their hardness to today’s advanced techniques, counterfeit prevention has always been an important feature for cash.

 With cryptocurrencies, anyone can independently verify the integrity of the coins you send and receive.
 Details on how is in the next chapter but I assure you no biting is needed.
 You cannot counterfeit coins and you cannot send the same coin to multiple people (double-spend).
 This is what allows cryptocurrencies to operate without a trusted third-party.

 Just like with cash, cryptocurrency transfers are irreversible.
 This means if you’ve sent someone coins, you can only get them back if they agree to give them back.
 It prevents charge back fraud but it makes theft worse.